jaked/orpc/SimpleInterfaces.markdown

 consisting of type, exception, and value declarations (but no module type declarations).
 The `protocol.mli` file is just input to orpc (like `protocol.x` for ocamlrpcgen), and is not needed once the interface has been generated.
-See [ModulesInterfaces], where in contrast the orpc input also directly defines types and signatures and is compiled into clients and servers.
+See [ModulesInterfaces] (ModulesInterfaces.html), where in contrast the orpc input also directly defines types and signatures and is compiled into clients and servers.